 Support for professionals working with children

-Many professionals will only come across deafblind children very occasionally and may be uncertain how best to support their individual needs.
+Many professionals will only come across children who are deafblind very occasionally and may be uncertain how best to support their individual needs.

 Our Children’s Specialist Services team works in partnership with professionals, building on their skills and knowledge to help them develop a holistic view of the children and young people they are working with.

-Our experience of supporting deafblind children, young people, and their families has been developed over many years.
+Our experience of supporting children and young people who are deafblind or have sensory impairments, and their families has been developed over many years.

 This means we have wide experience of the impact of deafblindness and multi-sensory impairment.
 We also have comprehensive knowledge of the most appropriate strategies and interventions to support them.

-Watch our subtitled film that showcases our services for professionals working with deafblind children.
+Watch our subtitled film that showcases our services for professionals working with children.